-The applicant does not have the resources to fund the installation of the new water well nor has the applicant received any other outside source of funding for the project.
-The water well, once installed, would ensure clean water is available to the applicant for personal use and crops could continue to grow during periods of drought and will support continued local agricultural production during future disasters.
+The applicant does not have the resources to fund the installation of the greenhouse and batteries nor has the applicant received any other outside source of funding for the project.
+The batteries and greenhouses would improve agricultural use and production and will support continued local agricultural production during future disasters.
+Further discussion of the environmental impacts of the proposed action and alternatives is provided in the Cumulative Impact Analysis, Alternatives/No Action Alternative, and Summary of Findings and Conclusions sections of this EA.